andszilagyi/AgeingEvol/README.md

 * `print_grid`: making snapshots of the grid in every print_mod time steps (0: no, 1: yes)
 * `aging_max`: maximum value of rate of aging for vizualization (0.27)

-Sample_output.tar.gz contains the output of a run with default parameter values and three snapshots of the grid.
+SampleOutput.tar.gz contains the output of a run with default parameter values and three snapshots of the grid.